-Non-cash impairment charges totaled \$5.6 million for the year ended December 31, 2022 and related to real estate restructuring activities and the write-off of a discontinued IT project.
-Non-cash impairment charges totaled \$2.1 million for the year ended December 31, 2021 and related to real estate restructuring activities and the write-off of a discontinued software development project.
+Non-cash impairment charges totaled \$0.7 million for the year ended December 31, 2023 and related to the write-off of an IT project and real estate restructuring activities.
+Non-cash impairment charges totaled \$5.6 million for the year ended December 31, 2022 and related to real estate restructuring activities and the write-off of an IT project.
 See Note 5 - Goodwill, Trade Names, and Other Intangible Assets and Note 9 - Leases to our consolidated financial statements.